NGONIE00/tendereach_zw/docs/ETHICS.md

 - Tender notice content the user voluntarily forwards or pastes.
 - For the Phase 2 tip-line: a report description and, optionally, supporting evidence (text/photo) the submitter chooses to provide.
 - For the Founding Supplier Programme (WhatsApp welcome funnel, Path 1): name, company name, products/services offered, prior government-supply experience, how they currently discover tenders, their described pain points, and any deadline-related experience they choose to share.
 This is a deliberately fuller intake than the general assistant, since its explicit purpose is Phase 0 problem validation — see `docs/ROADMAP.md`.
 Users are told this up front (see Consent, below) and participation is optional; declining does not block access to the core plain-language assistant (Path 2).
+- For the **Prospect List** (outreach sourcing, see "Two-Tier Supplier Data Model" below): company name, industry, general location, and publicly-published business contact info (phone/email/website already listed by the business itself for commercial purposes) sourced from business directories, Chamber of Commerce/SME association listings, company websites, LinkedIn, Facebook, Instagram, and Google Maps business listings.
+This tier deliberately excludes anything the business hasn't already made public for commercial contact purposes.

 **What we do not collect:**
 - No location tracking beyond what the user explicitly states in conversation (e.g. "I'm based in Mutare").
 - No contact list access, no message history beyond the active conversation, no device data.
 - No bulk scraping of PRAZ or any other procurement portal (see `SECURITY.md` and `docs/ROADMAP.md`).
+- No scraping or reuse of data from paid tender-aggregation businesses (e.g. Tendertube, TendersInfo, ZimbabweTenders, GlobalTenders, or similar subscription tender-intelligence products).
+These are commercial products built on curation effort, not public-domain data, and are treated the same as any other competitor's proprietary product — off limits regardless of technical feasibility.
+Tender content for TenderReach's own features is sourced only from original public sources (PRAZ eGP, the Government Gazette, ministry/parastatal sites) or from content a user voluntarily shares.
+- No procurement history, interview data, notes, or relationship/pipeline detail is collected about a business until they have actually responded to outreach or opted in (see "Two-Tier Supplier Data Model" below).
+Being listed in a public directory is not consent to hold anything beyond basic contact/outreach data.

 **Retention:**
 - Tender content submitted for summarization is retained only as long as needed to deliver the summary and any active deadline reminder (default: 30 days, configurable via `TENDER_CONTENT_RETENTION_DAYS`), then deleted.